eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 E["Maximum Capacity"] style E fill:#046b99,color:#0000FF
 ```
 -->
-Figure: *Visualizing Capacity and Demand*
+Figure: *Visualizing Capacity and Demand on a simple case with sufficient capacity*

 We are in Week01, and we focus on a mid-term horizon starting in Week14, for a certain Capacity Group.
 The Current capacity plan at the Supplier for this horizon is